daytonaio/content/guides/20240910_guide_srcbook.md

   "forwardPorts": [2150]
 }
 ```
+- **Note:**

-- **Post Commands**: Automatically install necessary packages and start Srcbook after the container is created.
+- *Post Commands*: Automatically install necessary packages and start Srcbook after the container is created.
-- **Forward Ports**: Ensures Srcbook runs on `localhost:2150` as specified in the devcontainer.json file.
+- *Forward Ports*: Ensures Srcbook runs on `localhost:2150` as specified in the devcontainer.json file.

 ### Step 2.3: Launching the Devcontainer and Daytona